jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >\
 >\
 >
-> While I was sorting the data I created a new group to accommodate data related to changes in designs:
+> While I was sorting the data, I created a new group to accommodate data related to changes in designs:
 >
 > - \[Titel:\]Changing and determining